tyxla/pianist/README.md

 ## How to play

 You can play either by using the mouse, or by using the keyboard.
 Below you will find the default key mappings for the tones.
+They are ordered from the bottom to the top key line as positioned on a QWERTY keyboard.

 ### Line 0 (ZXC...)
 * C4 - Z